APP Users: If unable to download, please re-install our APP.

 A. Only a and b B. a, b and c C. Only b and c D. All of the above

-8. Which of the following statements regarding 'Green Climate Fund' is/are correct?
-(UPSC 2015)
+8. With reference to Ocean Mean Temperature (OMT), which of the following statements is/are correct?
+(UPSC 2020)

 A. 1 only B. 2 only C. Both 1 and 2 D. Neither 1 nor 2